justinthelaw/uds-rke2/docs/DNS-TLS.md

   domain: uds.local
 ```

-## CA and TLS Certs Management
+## Certificate Authority (CA) and TLS Certificate Management

 The CA and TLS certs are all created and injected by the aforementioned `create:tls` UDS task.
-To modify this behavior to use your own CA and TLS certificates, you will need to copy and paste your TLS key and cert, base64 encoded, into the `uds-config-dev.yaml` or `uds-config-latest.yaml` PRIOR to running the UDS task to deploy the bundle.
+To modify this behavior to use your own CA and TLS certificates, you will need to copy and paste your TLS key and cert, base64 encoded, into the `uds-config-dev.yaml` or `uds-config-[LATEST_VERSION].yaml` PRIOR to running the UDS task to deploy the bundle.

 The CA certs that result from this process, or the CA certs you used to sign the original TLS certs, must be available to the host machine(s) and cluster so that the HTTPS errors do not show up to the end-users of the web applications and API, and so that services within the cluster (e.g., [Supabase and KeyCloak in LeapfrogAI](./LEAPFROGAI.md) case) that reach out to each other via HTTPS do not error out due to CA trust issues.

-Once the CA cert has been created as part of the overall `uds-rke2-local-path-core` or `uds-rke2-local-path-core-dev` task, you copy the CA certs into your host machine's trust store.
+Once the CA cert has been created as part of the overall `uds-rke2-local-path-core` or `uds-rke2-local-path-core-dev` tasks, you copy the CA certs into your host machine's trust store.
 For example, in Ubuntu the following can be executed (as root):

 ```bash
 cp build/packages/local-path/tls/ca.pem /usr/local/share/ca-certificates/ca.crt